joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-10-11-turning-radius.md

 ---
 layout: post
 published: true
-title: A Tale of Two U-turns
+title: A tale of two u-turns
 date: 2020/10/11
+subtitle: How tight a turn saves the stranded grocery run?
+source: fivethirtyeight
+theme: geometry
 ---

 >**Question**: You're driving your truck — which has the footprint of a bicycle — down to the grocery store to pick up yams for the big day.
 Boy do you love yourself some yams!
 When you're halfway there, you realize you left your N-95 face mask at home.
 What a klutz!
 You make a U-turn, pointing holding your front tire $30\,^\circ$ to the left until you turn around.